Wolfgang Puck: The OG celebrity chef

-(CNN) — Just in time for his 25th Governors Ball, the glitzy Academy Awards after-party on February 24, CNN Travel caught up with Wolfgang Puck to look back at his illustrious career and his ever-expanding empire, at his steak house CUT by Wolfgang Puck (his only New York City restaurant), at the luxury Four Seasons Hotel Downtown New York.
+(CNN) — Just in time for his 25th Governors Ball, the glitzy Academy Awards after-party on February 24, CNN Travel caught up with Wolfgang Puck to look back at his illustrious career and his ever-expanding empire, at his steak house CUT by Wolfgang Puck (his only New York City restaurant), at the luxury Four Seasons Hotel New York Downtown.

 The hotel just received its second Forbes Five-Star rating, making it the only Five-Star hotel in Lower Manhattan.

-Growing up in Austria, little Wolfgang Puck grew up cooking.
+Growing up in Austria, little Wolfgang Puck started cooking very early.
 First with his mother, then as an apprentice at a local hotel kitchen, and later at Maxim's in Paris.
 After a few more high-profile European restaurant stints, Puck decided to move to America.
 He was only 24.

 He opened Spago in 1982 (first on Sunset Blvd in Los Angeles, then moved it to Beverly Hills in 1997) and was the one of the first chef/owners to coin the term "California Cuisine," which, according to Puck, means that you "use the best ingredients, use them in a simple way so the ingredients really shine."